dataiku/dss-visual-edit/docs/get-started.md

 ## Preliminary steps

 * [Install the plugin](install-plugin), if not already available.
 * Create a new project and add a dataset (via an existing Connection, or file upload).
+The screen captures shown in this guide were taken on a new project where we uploaded the [orders CSV file](https://downloads.dataiku.com/public/website-additional-assets/data/orders.csv) found in the Basics 101 course of the Dataiku Academy.
 You could also apply the following to an existing project and dataset, which may appear as an input dataset or as the result of an existing recipe.
 * Review the dataset schema.
 The plugin's Visual Webapp uses column meanings to show data and enable editing in the most appropriate way (e.g. using checkboxes for boolean columns).
 If the meaning wasn't defined explicitly, the webapp will consider the storage type instead.

 ## Create a Data Editing webapp